Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dataengineering_ml_using_snowpark_python/getting_started_with_dataengineering_ml_using_snowpark_python.md

 ### **Child/dependant Task**

+This task automates loading monthly revenue data, performing various transformations, and joining it with transformed campaign spend data.

 ```python
 def monthly_revenue_data_pipeline(session: Session) -> str:
   # Load revenue table and transform the data into revenue per year/month using group_by and agg() functions